New Mexico-class battleship: Design

 Work on the design continued through the year; the designers were concerned that earlier battleships were too "wet" forward, leading to the adoption of a clipper bow to reduce the tendency to ship water in heavy seas.
 Additionally, experience with existing ships had revealed that the secondary battery, mounted in casemates in the forecastle deck, were effectively unusable in rough sea conditions.
 The designers therefore moved eighteen of the guns a deck higher and further aft, where they would be less prone to being washed out.
 Weight savings elsewhere allowed the designers to strengthen the main deck and the transverse bulkhead at either end of the belt.
 Daniels approved these changes on 2 July, and the following month, BuOrd suggested a newly developed 50-caliber version of 14-inch gun be used, which Watt authorized in September.
 The longer gun produced a higher muzzle velocity, which allowed the shells to penetrate an additional 2 in of armor at 10000 yd.
 By this time, work on the design stopped, as bids for the contracts were to be submitted starting on 6 October.

 Despite the fact that the offer period had opened, one more major change to the design was made.
-At the time, the standard propulsion system for warships relied on steam turbines to turn propeller shafts, though the former operated most efficiently at high speed, while the latter generated thrust most effectively at relatively low speed.
+At the time, the standard propulsion system for warships relied on steam turbines to turn propeller shafts, though turbines operated most efficiently at high speed, while the propellers generated thrust most effectively at relatively low speed.
 One solution to this problem was turbo-electric transmission, which used the turbines to generate electric power that in turn powered electric motors that drove the screws.
 The Bureau of Steam Engineering (BuEng) recommended the new system on 17 October, pointing out that it would have many advantages over traditional direct-drive systems, including greater fuel economy and lighter and smaller machinery, which could be used to shorten the armored box that protected the ships' vitals.
 Also, since the turbines would only need to spin in one direction, simpler machinery without reverse gears could be used.
 Daniels was convinced, and he approved the change for New Mexico on 10 November.
-Since this was an unproven technology, the other two members of the class received direct-drive systems.
+Since this was an unproven technology, the other two members of the class received geared turbine systems.

 Congress authorized two ships for the class—New Mexico and Mississippi—but in mid-1914, the two Mississippi-class pre-dreadnoughts were sold to the Greek Navy, and the US Navy was able to use the funds generated by their sale to fund a third member of the class, Idaho.